-- B. Each NPC sorority chapter has the right to use continuous open bidding (COB) to reach quota or its total allowable chapter size during the regular school year as defined by the school calendar.
+- 1. Each College Panhellenic Council must establish rules governing membership recruitment activities. - 2.
+All members, including alumnae and new members, are bound by College Panhellenic Association rules governing membership recruitment. - 3.
+Each College Panhellenic Council shall establish a Bid Day to conclude the primary membership recruitment period.
+A Bid Day is the scheduled time when invitations to membership are issued. - 4.
+Each NPC sorority chapter has the right to use continuous open bidding (COB) to reach quota or its total allowable chapter size during the regular school year as defined by the school calendar.
 COB begins on Bid Day for chapters who did not achieve quota or as soon as the College Panhellenic has determined total.
 To accommodate a newly establishing chapter or to allow a chapter to build its membership, the College Panhellenic Council may vote to suspend COB for a period not to exceed three weeks.
 The start and end dates for the COB moratorium must be set by a vote of the College Panhellenic, preferably during the academic term prior to implementing the moratorium.
-The College Panhellenic should consider the need for chapters not at quota or total to have up to one week to fill vacant spaces through COB before the moratorium begins. - C. Each College Panhellenic Association shall prohibit the use of alcoholic beverages in membership recruitment and Bid Day activities. - D. Each College Panhellenic Association shall prohibit the participation of men in membership recruitment and Bid Day activities. - E. All members, including alumnae and new members, shall be bound by College Panhellenic Association rules governing membership recruitment. - F. Regardless of recruitment style, a potential new member shall sign the membership recruitment acceptance binding agreement (MRABA). - 3.
-Preferential Bidding
+The College Panhellenic should consider the need for chapters not at quota or total to have up to one week to fill vacant spaces through COB before the moratorium begins. - 5.
+Each College Panhellenic Association must prohibit the use of alcoholic beverages in membership recruitment and Bid Day activities. - 6.
+Each College Panhellenic Association must prohibit the participation of men in membership recruitment and Bid Day activities.